-Term Definition Action Specific items of work that we intend to undertake in the next 3-10 years.
-Community Transport Not-for-profit service established, funded and operated by community entities to enhance transport access in areas where traditional public transport is not feasible.
+Term Definition Action Specific items of work that we intend to undertake in the next 10 years.
+Community transport Not-for-profit service established, funded and operated by community entities to enhance transport access in areas where traditional public transport is not feasible.
 Engagement The process of two-way dialogue between ORC and our iwi partners, stakeholders and communities; both formal and informal.
 Key stakeholders Individuals (as well as groups of individuals, organisations or a political entity), with a specific stake in the outcome of a decision affecting a policy, project or proposition (e.g. NZTA, territorial authorities and public transport operators).
 Motu Move A national ticketing and payment system providing easy, consistent ways to pay for buses, trains and ferries across Aotearoa.
 Motu Move is expected to be launched in Otago in 2026.
-Off-peak hours Weekdays 9am until 3pm, weekends and public holidays.
+Off-peak hours Weekdays 9am until 3pm, and after 6.30pm, weekends and public holidays.
 Orbus ORC's brand for public bus and ferry services in Dunedin and Queenstown.
 Policy ORC's position on a particular topic that we will refer to when we make decisions about our public transport network.
 Partner agencies ORC works closely in both the strategic decision making, funding and delivery of our public transport system with our partner agencies NZTA and our region's territorial authorities/road controlling authorities.
-Peak hours Peak hours Weekdays before 9am and from 3pm to 6.30pm.
+Peak hours Weekdays before 9am and from 3pm to 6.30pm.
 Public transport operators Entities who are contracted by ORC to deliver public transport services and who typically provide resources and infrastructure, including buses, ferries, drivers and depots.
-Territorial authorities A tier of local government which administer the districts and cities alongside regional councils.
+Territorial authority A tier of local government which administers the districts and cities alongside regional councils.
 There are five territorial authorities in Otago: Central Otago District Council, Clutha District Council, Dunedin City Council, Queenstown Lakes District Council and Waitaki District Council.
 Total Mobility A nationwide scheme that provides subsidised door-to-door transport services for eligible disabled people through approved commercial taxi and mobility operators.
-Transport- disadvantaged people isadvantaged various factors such as disabilities, low income or age (e.g. disabled people, Unit All services that are integral to the region's public transport network are grouped into units.
+Transport- disadvantaged people Groups of people who face difficulties in accessing transportation due to various factors such as disabilities, low income or age (e.g. disabled people, children or people in isolated rural locations).
+Unit All services that are integral to the region's public transport network are grouped into units.